lean-mind/monads/README.md

 It is a work in progress and the first monad implemented is the Either monad.

 ## Either Monad
-The Either monad represents a value of one of two possible types (a disjoint union).
+The `Either` monad represents a value of one of two possible types (a disjoint union).
-An Either is either a Left or a Right.
+An `Either` is either a `Left` or a `Right`.
-By convention, Right is used to hold a successful value, while Left is used to hold an error or failure.
+By convention, `Right` is used to hold a successful value, while `Left` is used to hold an error or failure.

 ### Usage
 #### Creating an Either